Sato Nishiki Cherry

 But their cherry production volume is the highest in all of Yamagata.

-As it turns out, this is also where the Sato-nishiki cherry got its start.
+As it turns out, this is also where the Sato Nishiki Cherry got its start.

 Seeking to trace the roots of this fruit, I made my way on foot through Higashine and its natural environs.